viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 - [Windows passwordless experience][LINK-3]

-## Windows Hello PIN

-The Windows Hello PIN, which can only be entered by someone with physical access to the device, can be used for strong multifactor authentication.
-The PIN is protected by the TPM and, like biometric data, never leaves the device.
-When a user enters their PIN, an authentication key is unlocked and used to sign a request sent to the authenticating server.

-The TPM protects against threats including PIN brute-force attacks on lost or stolen devices.
-After too many incorrect guesses, the device locks.
-IT admins can set security policies for PINs, such as complexity, length, and expiration requirements.

-## Windows Hello biometric

-Windows Hello biometric sign-in enhances both security and productivity with a quick, convenient sign-in experience.
-There's no need to enter a password every time when a face or fingerprint is the credential.

-Windows devices that support biometric hardware such as fingerprint or facial recognition cameras integrate directly with Windows Hello, enabling access to Windows client resources and services.
-Biometric readers for both face and fingerprint must comply with Windows Hello biometric requirements.
-Windows Hello facial recognition is designed to only authenticate from trusted cameras used at the time of enrollment.

-If a peripheral camera is attached to the device after enrollment, that camera will only be allowed for facial authentication after it has been validated by signing in with the internal camera.
-For additional security, external cameras can be disabled for use with Windows Hello facial recognition.

-:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

-- [Windows Hello biometric requirements][LINK-4]

 ## Enhanced Sign-in Security (ESS)

 Windows Hello biometrics also supports Enhanced Sign-in Security, which uses specialized hardware and software components to raise the security bar even higher for biometric sign-in.